-Command Description Write Output Netlist Only Generates an output netlist after synthesis has been run.
-This command generates the netlists you specify on the Implementation Results tab of the Implementation Options dialog box.
-You can also use this command in an incremental timing analysis flow.
-See Generating Custom Timing Reports with STA, on page 360 for details.
-Tcl equivalent: project -run write_netlist FSM Explorer Analyzes finite state machines contained in a design, and selects the optimum encoding style.
-This menu command is not available in some views.
-Tcl equivalent: project -run fsm_explorer Syntax Check Runs a syntax check on design code.
-The status bar at the bottom of the window displays any error messages.
-If the active window shows an HDL file, then the command checks only that file; otherwise, it checks all project source code files.
-Tcl equivalent: project -run syntax_check Synthesis Check Runs a synthesis check on your design code.
-This includes a syntax check and a check to see if the synthesis tool could map the design to the hardware.
-No optimizations are carried out.
-The status bar at the bottom of the window displays any error messages.
-If the active window shows an HDL file, then the command checks only that file; otherwise, it checks all project source code files.
-Tcl equivalent: project -run synthesis_check Constraint Check Checks the syntax and applicability of the timing constraints in the .fdc/.sdc file for your project and generates a report (projectName_cck.rpt).
-The report contains information on the constraints that can be applied, cannot be applied because objects do not exist, and wildcard expansion on the constraints.
-See Constraint Checking Report, on page 171.
-Tel equivalent: project -run constraint_check Arrange VHDL files Reorders the VHDL source files for synthesis.
-Tcl equivalent: project -run hdl_info_gen fileorder
+This could have a select select sis not a select sis not a select n also use this command in an incremental timing is flow.
+See Generating Custom Timing Reports TA, on page 366 for details. tivalent: project -run write_netlist es finite state machines contained in a design, and Analysi with S' Tcl equ FSM Explorer Analyzi selects is not a is flow.
+See Generating Custom Timing Reports TA, on page 366 for details. divalent: project -run write_netlist es finite state machines contained in a design, and FSM Explorer Analyz selects is not a es finite state machines contained in a design, and selects is not a Tcl equ the optimum encoding style.
+This menu command available in some views. livalent: project -run fsm_explorer the bot the act checks source a syntax check on design code.
+The status bar at tom of the window displays any error messages.
+If ive window shows an HDL file, then the command only that file; otherwise, it checks all project code files.
+Tcl equ livalent: project -run syntax_check include synthe optimiz bottom active checks a synthesis check on your design code.
+This es a syntax check and a check to see if the sis tool could map the design to the hardware.
+No zations are carried out.
+The status bar at the of the window displays any error messages.
+If the window shows an HDL file, then the command only that file; otherwise, it checks all project code files.
+Tcl equ livalent: project -run synthesis_check constra genera contair applied s the syntax and applicability of the timing aints in the .fdc/.sdc file for your project and tes a report (projectName cck.rpt).
+The report as information on the constraints that can be l, cannot be applied because objects do not exist, ldcard expansion on the constraints.
+See Co nstraint Checking Report, on page 173.
+Tcl equ livalent: project -run constraint_check - ro the VUDL equiped files for sympthesis Tcl equ rs the VHDL source files for synthesis.

-Command Description Launch Identify Instrumentor Launches the Identify Instrumentor within the FPGA synthesis tools; SeeWorking with the Identify Tools, on page 554 to launch the debugger tools.
+Command Description Launch Identify Instrumentor Launches the Identify Instrumentor within the FPGA synthesis tools; SeeWorking with the Identify Tools, on page 556 to launch the debugger tools.
 Launch Identify Debugger Launches the Identify debugger tool.
-For more information, see: Working with the Identify Tools, on page 554 of the User Guide .
-To launch the Identify debugger in batch mode, use the set_option-identify_debug_mode 1 Tcl command to create an Identify implementation.
+For more information, see: Working with the Identify Tools, on page 556 of the User Guide .
+To launch the Identify debugger in batch mode, use the set_option -identify_debug_mode 1 Tcl command to create an Identify implementation.
 Launch SYNCore Opens the Synopsys FPGA IP Core Wizard.
 This tool helps you build IP blocks such as memory or FIFO models for your design.
-See the Launch SYNCore Command, on page 385 for details.
+See the Launch SYNCore Command, on page 390 for details.
 Configure and Launch VCS Simulator Allows you to configure and launch the VCS simulator.
-See Configure and Launch VCS Simulator Command, on page 385.
+See Configure and Launch VCS Simulator Command, on page 390.
 Run Tcl Script Displays the Open dialog box, where you choose a Tcl script to run.
-See Run Tcl Script Command, on page 380.
+See Run Tcl Script Command, on page 385.
 Run Implementations Setup Runs all selected implementations for one project at the same time.
-See Run Implementations Setup Command, on page 381.
-Tcl equivalent: run -impl "implementation1 implementation2" -parallel Job Status During compilation, tells you the name of the current job, and gives you the runtime and directory location of your design.
+See Run Implementations Setup Command, on page 386.
+Tcl equivalent: run -impl " implementation1 implementation2 " -parallel Job Status During compilation, tells you the name of the current job, and gives you the runtime and directory location of your design.
 This option is enabled during synthesis.
-See Job Status Command, on page 383.
+See Job Status Command, on page 388.
 Clicking in the status area of the Project view is a shortcut for this command.